system76/docs/_articles/fix-raw-image-previews.md

 ## Create a custom thumbnailer

 Nautilus uses thumbnailer scripts to create the images.
-We will need to create one for our RAW images.
+We will need to create one for our raw images.

 ```
 [Thumbnailer Entry]